itsoutchy-projects/M-sharp/DOCS.md

 To declare a variable, simply use the `var` keyword, followed by the name of it, then ` = ` followed by the value

 ## Custom Functions `BETA`
 When creating a function, you must put the `function` keyword, then at the end of the function, you must put the `end` keyword
+The function must be placed **before** any calls

 ## Commenting code
 Simply put `//` at the start to make the interpreter ignore it